 The NZDE can also lead to the four year (Level 8) degree programme bachelor of Engineering (BE) delivered by universities.

 The NZDE is a national qualification which is recognised by seven other countries (Australia, Canada, Ireland, Korea, South Africa, UK and USA) by way of an international agreement known as the Dublin Accord.
-The Institute of Professional Engineers New Zealand (IPENZ) is New Zealand's signatory to the Dublin Accord.
+Engineering New Zealand is a signatory to the Dublin Accord.